youyanggu/covid19_projections/path-to-herd-immunity.md

 By: [Youyang Gu](https://youyanggu.com)
 <br>December 9, 2020 *(Last Updated: January 4, 2021)*

+**January 4 Update:** We are actively monitoring the [new COVID-19 variant](https://www.nytimes.com/live/2021/01/01/world/covid-19-coronavirus-updates) that was first detected in the UK.
+We currently do not enough information to incorporate this strain into our modeling, but we hope to see more research/data in the coming days and weeks.

-**December 24 Update:** We added a plot of the most up-to-date information on doses distributed and people vaccinated, based on [CDC data](https://covid.cdc.gov/covid-data-tracker/#vaccinations) (scroll down to see).
+*December 24 Update:* We added a plot of the most up-to-date information on doses distributed and people vaccinated, based on [CDC data](https://covid.cdc.gov/covid-data-tracker/#vaccinations) (scroll down to see).

 *December 20 Update:* For the latest data on the number of vaccine doses given, see the [CDC COVID Data Tracker](https://covid.cdc.gov/covid-data-tracker/#vaccinations) (US only) or the [Bloomberg Vaccine Tracker](https://www.bloomberg.com/graphics/covid-vaccine-tracker-global-distribution/?srnd=premium) (US states and international).